MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/testing-debugging.md

 ```

 Here, the keyword `fail` indicates that the computation should not proceed, and raises an exception in the target machine running the Q# program.
-By definition, a failure of this kind cannot be observed from within Q#, as the target machine no longer runs the Q# code after running a `fail` statement.
+By definition, a failure of this kind cannot be observed from within Q#, as the target machine no longer runs the Q# code after reaching a `fail` statement.
 Thus, if we proceed past a call to `PositivityFact`, we can be assured that its input was positive.

 Note that we can implement the same behavior as `PositivityFact` using the [`Fact`](xref:microsoft.quantum.diagnostics.fact) function from the <xref:microsoft.quantum.diagnostics> namespace: